 Related Article: 5 Free Things To Do in Winter in Jackson Hole

 Visit the National Fish Hatchery: Jackson Hole is home to the National Fish Hatchery and this little-known local attraction is fascinating.
 Located four miles north of the town of Jackson and adjacent to the National Elk Refuge, the National Fish Hatchery welcomes visitors for free tours from 8 a.m. to 4 p.m. daily (except on federal holidays) for a close-up view of Snake River cutthroat trout.
 Observe fish in several indoor tanks and view photographic displays of spawning and stocking.

 Tour the Art Galleries: Jackson Hole is one of the top art towns in the West.
 Offering everything from Western to contemporary visual art and sculpture, our galleries can keep you enthralled for hours.
 Mostly located in and around the Town Square, pick up a gallery map at your first stop and craft an itinerary from there.

-Take To the Ice: Winter on Town Square features an outdoor skating rink, named "Winter Wonderland."
-If you have your own skates, you can glide across the ice under the twinkling lights of the square and elk antler arches at anytime day or night.
+Take to the Ice: Winter on Town Square features an outdoor skating rink, named "Winter Wonderland."
+If you have your own skates, you can glide across the ice under the twinkling lights of the square and elk antler arches at anytime day or night for $5.
 If you don't have skates, the rink is manned from 4:30 to 9 p.m.
 Tuesday to Friday and noon to 9 p.m. on weekends.
-During these times, skate rentals ($10) are available in the Stage Stop building.
+During these times, skate rentals ($18) are available in the Stage Stop building.
 Hot chocolate is free at the Stage Stop, too!

 Savings Tip: Check out our "Specials" tab for discounts at retail stores and for tour companies, etc.